Many things matter about a neighborhood, but the first thing most people notice

 Notable & Unique: People

-residents here is lower than that found in 99.3% of the neighborhoods
+average per capita income lower than 99.3% of the neighborhoods

 In addition, whether by choice, divorce, or unplanned pregnancy, single moms may have